CECapps/clox/README.md

 each challenge.

 This code is built for Debian Buster inside WSL.
 The target compiler is [`tcc`][2].

-Build by invoking `tcc -Wall -o bin/clox src/*.c`
+Build by invoking the one-liner `compile.sh` script.

-To create a debug build, define `DEBUG`: `tcc -DDEBUG -Wall -o bin/clox src/*.c`

 This interpreter contains non-standard features.
-Each feature is hidden behind a compile-time flag.
-Flags can be found in `common.h`.
-To enable all features, define `CC_FEATURES`: `tcc -DCC_FEATURES -Wall -o bin/clox src/*.c`
+These features are hidden behind the `CC_FEATURES` flag, which is enabled by default in `common.h`.

  [1]: https://craftinginterpreters.com
  [2]: http://www.tinycc.org/